Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Simulation Studies for Bayesian Differential DAG Analysis

-Table~\ref{tab:sim-DAG-K2} shows the results for $K = 2$, and the results for $K = 5$ are given in Appendix \ref{appx:dags-simu}.
+Table~\ref{tab:sim-DAG-K2} shows the results for $K = 2$, and the results for $K = 5$ are given in Appendix D, supplementary materials.
 For each method, we calculate the average number of incorrect edges, denoted by $N_{\text{wrong}}$, the average true positive rate (TP) and the average false positive (FP) rate by ignoring the edge directions.
 As expected, joint GES and muSuSiE-DAG have significantly larger true positive rates than PC and GES methods, since the former two methods are able to utilize information from all the $K$ data sets to infer common edges, which is particularly useful when an edge has a relatively small signal size in both data sets.
 Meanwhile, the two joint methods tend to have slightly larger false positive rates as well, since an edge with a very large signal size in one data set is likely to be identified by the joint method as existing concurrently in both data sets.
-However, note that the false positive rate of muSuSiE-DAG is still comparable to that of PC and GES and is much smaller than that of joint GES.
-Overall, muSuSiE-DAG has the best performance among all the four methods in all settings, and its advantage is more significant when the ratio $N_{\text{com}}/N_{\text{pri}}$ is larger.
+However, note that the false positive rate of muSuSiE-DAG is still comparable to that of PC and GES and is much smaller than that of joint GES. \tcr{Both MPenPC and JESC have high TP and FP rates, and JESC seems to perform significantly better than MPenPC. } Overall, muSuSiE-DAG has the best performance among all the six methods in all settings, and its advantage is more significant when the ratio $N_{\text{com}}/N_{\text{pri}}$ is larger.
+The convergence of our order MCMC is discussed in Appendix D.1, supplementary materials.